Introduction

 The story also can be seen as a metaphor for the Platonic ascent of the soul (ψυχή) to the divine.
 Following the model of Plato’s Phaedrus, Cupid and Psȳchē attempts to teach complex ideas and moral truths through the substrate of a myth.

-The authors of this commentary, a class of advanced Latin students, used their own experience grappling with the text to determine the level of vocabulary to provide their readers.
-The glossed vocabulary fall into three categories: 1) words which appear fewer than 50 times in extant Latin, 2) words or alternative spellings unique to Apuleius, and 3) other words which the authors believe will assist a reader of their commentary in a smooth and fluent translation.
+The authors of this commentary, two classes of advanced Latin students, used their own experience grappling with the text to determine the level of vocabulary to provide their readers.
+The 2023 class glossed vocabulary in three categories: 1) words which appear fewer than 50 times in extant Latin, 2) words or alternative spellings unique to Apuleius, and 3) other words which the authors believe will assist a reader of their commentary in a smooth and fluent translation.
+The 2025 class chose to focus on words whose frequency rank is above 4000, and to give words in their Apuleian spellings.

 Works Cited